Where do I start?

 - Name Organizational Unit Levels

 - Organizational Unit Levels provide nomenclature to your organization's unit chart (see below).
 Examples of levels often defined are: College, Department, or Program.

 - Create Course Section Attributes

-- Attributes are characteristics that you can assign to courses and sections in your Course Evaluation platform.
+- Attributes are characteristics that you can assign to courses and sections in your Course Evaluations platform.
 Courses may have as many attributes as you deem necessary.
 This information can only be assigned via import.
 Attributes can help identify the delivery method of the course, the type of course, or the level.
 Custom questions can also be applied to specific attributes.

 - The attribute identifies information about the course such as the type (Lab, Lecture, Online), the time in which the course is assessed, or the location of the course.
 Attributes can be used for question assignment and for reporting.